kerryb/vim-config/README.md

     cd ~/.vim
     git pull

+## External Dependencies
+There are a couple of things you might want to install to get the best out of this config:
+* ctags - enables tags support when workingn with code
+* Ack - enables grepping through the current directories

 ## Local Customisation

 Local changes (eg if you prefer a different font or colour scheme) can either